 3) Start reading labels and understanding the terms.

 Now that your pantry is filled with gluten-free products and your kitchen is free of gluten, it’s time to start cooking.
 If cooking isn’t your thing, there are many simple gluten-free recipes on the web.
 I recommend you start with easy recipes.

 5) Gluten is in more places than just food!

 However, lipstick and lip products should be gluten-free because they are easily ingested.
-If you have dermatitis herpetiformis or any other skin lesions, you should use gluten-free products on your skin to avoid contact with open skin lesions.
+Also, if you have dermatitis herpetiformis or any other skin lesions, you should use gluten-free products on your skin to avoid contact with open skin lesions.

-6) Some people don’t understand!
+6) Why some people don’t understand?

-I will tell you a story that happened to me not that long ago.
+I will tell you a story that happened to me not long ago.
 I was at a party, and a couple of people were sitting at a table with me and said.
 Oh ya, you are the one that has that website on gluten-free recipes?
 So, they said, “do apples have gluten or do you have to make them gluten-free”…following with a burst of laughter.

 I highly recommend joining a gluten-free support group.
 Many gluten-free groups on Facebook will be delighted to help you with challenges, recipes and questions about the gluten-free diet.

-7) Last word of advice before your start a gluten-free diet,
+7) Last word of advice before your start a gluten-free diet

 If you are contemplating whether to eat at restaurants, this is my advice.
-Phone the restaurant first and ask them if they serve gluten-free food and if they do, do they have a designated work area that is 100% gluten-free.
+Phone the restaurant first and ask if they serve gluten-free food and, if they do if they have a designated work area that is 100% gluten-free.

 Now head over to our gluten-free recipes for inspiration.
 We have well over a thousand tried and tested gluten-free recipes.
 You will find something for everyone, even those who do not follow a gluten-free diet!